sekhri101/personal-goals/happy-moments/README.md

 ## 2018

+- 01/27/2018: Cooked mushroom-tomato baked ziti for friends on our ski trip.
+Listened to friends give each other tarot card readings.
 - 01/21/2018: Sat with D in the morning, telling him about our backyard birds and planning our spring garden
 - 01/20/2018: Took wallpaper down in the kitchen, took down curtains in kitchen, laundry room, and bathroom
 - 01/18/2018: Dinner with Hannah